Optum Network

 Share :

-Daniel Frank, MD, the chief clinical officer for Optum Health, has experienced firsthand what it’s like to not have enough time to spend with each patient who needed his care.
+Daniel Frank, MD, a key leader within Optum Networks, has experienced firsthand what it’s like to not have enough time to spend with each patient who needed his care.

 “It is demoralizing and challenging to know your patients need more of your time and guidance than you are able to provide,” said Dr. Frank.
 “This is a frequent challenge experienced by providers when seeing patients in a traditional fee-for-service (FFS) model.”